MalloryHuston/Plethora-of-Python/Pygame/Snake-Game/README.md

 # Snake Game

-The classic game of Snake madee with Python and Pygame.
+The classic game of Snake made with Python and Pygame.

 ## Requirements